nyreehinton/content-ops-starter/content/pages/blog/case-study-2.md

   <h2>Automotive</h2>

   <h4>13.
 TEST-The Hype of Self-Driving Cars</h4>
-  <p>Ams is looking to shift business revenues by segment to 60% consumer &amp; 40% non-consumer, which will largely
+  <p>Ams is looking to shift business revenues by segment to 60% consumer \& 40% non-consumer, which will largely
   depend on the growth of non-smartphone revenue.
 According to IHS, the market for automotive LIDAR systems will grow from $290 million in 2016 to $2.7 billion by 2026.
 (08/10/18)</p>